stas00/porting/transformers/fairseq-wmt19/README.md

 The first step was to take a sentence, encode it and then feed to the `generate` function - for `fairseq` and for `transformers`.

-After a few very failing attempts to get somewhere - I quickly realized that with the current level of complexity using `print` as debug will get me nowhere, and neither will the basic `pdb` debugger.
+After a few very failing attempts to get somewhere (*) - I quickly realized that with the current level of complexity using `print` as debugging method will get me nowhere, and neither will the basic `pdb` debugger.
 In order to be efficient and to be able to watch multiple variables and have watches that are code-evaluations I needed a serious visual debugger.
 I spent a day trying all kinds of python debuggers and only when I tried `pycharm` I realized that it was the tool that I needed.
 It was my first time using `pycharm`, but I quickly figured out how to use it, as it was quite intuitive.

+* footnote: the model was generating 'nononono' in Russian - that was fair and hilarious!

-Over time I found a great feature in `pycharm` that allowed me to group breakpoints by functionality and I could turn whole groups on or off depending on what I was debugging.
+Over time I found a great feature in `pycharm` that allowed me to group breakpoints by functionality and I could turn whole groups on and off depending on what I was debugging.
 For example, here I have beam-search related break-points off and decoder ones on:

 ![break point group](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/images/pycharm-break-point-groups.png)